rafalwizen/workers/README.md

 Project is still being developed.

 ## Features to do
-Add unit to save work time in database.
+Add unit to save and edit work times in database.
 Add REST endpoints to connect with other application.